Transforma logo

 This section lists the major areas where Track & Trace solutions find the majority of use-cases.

-Supply chain assets
+Supply chain monitoring

-This subsection focuses on the stolen returnable or reusable assets in supply chains and discusses how attaching tracker devices to these assets can give real-time information about the assets, making such trackers highly suitable for industries such as the logistics.
+This subsection focuses on the stolen returnable or reusable assets in supply chains and discusses how attaching tracker devices to these assets can give real-time information about the assets, making such trackers highly suitable for industries such as logistics.
 For instance, leading industry players such as DHL and PostNL are increasingly adopting asset trackers for roller cages in which parcels are transported.

 It then talks about how earlier, parcel tracking was mostly done through barcodes and RFID tags, while now, companies offer sensor-based devices, and the features of such devices.
 For instance, attaching sensors to the packages improves the punctuality, safety, and security of the content, which is especially critical for clients transporting emergency medical supplies or life-saving pharmaceutical drugs.